mttmtt31/specter/README.md

 bash/download.sh
 ```
 After running these commands, the environment will be set up and additional files will be downloaded.
 In particular, in the folder `pretrained_models` one could find the two models we trained: SPECTER and SPECTROID.
-These models are fully functional and can be used to embed your datasets as per point 4 of the documentation.
+These models are fully functional and can be used to embed your datasets as per point 4 of the documentation, passing one of the two models' filename as parameter of `--model`.

 To have a full grasp of our work, please stick to the instructions here below.